 1. No Stick On function

-Personally this is the deal breaker for conditional display option.
+Personally, this is the deal-breaker for the conditional display option.
 But this can be resolved by injecting CSS code.

 2. Display Conditions